 Have you ever wondered whether you can make soups or sauces from cherry tomatoes?
 Then yes you absolutely can in fact I think they make wonderful soups and sauces.
-They also have the added bonus of not needing the skins removed, the skins are so thin they blend right into the soup.
+This simple roasted cherry tomato soup is a beautiful creamy warming soup that is perfect for a cold day.

 This post includes affiliate links I earn a small commission from at not cost to you see my full disclaimer